robwilliams/cowtown/index.md

   <p>I have both a First Class BA Honours degree in Music & Creative Writing and a Diploma in Music, so you can be certain that you're getting the real deal from a qualified professional.
 </p>
-<p>As well as being an Accredited RGT (Registry of Guitar Teachers) Tutor, I'm also a certified Life Coach and Certified Neuro-Linguistic Programming (NLP) Practitioner, so you can be sure of a flexible and sympathetic approach, using advanced techniques to accellerate your progress. </p>
+<p>As well as being an Accredited RGT (Registry of Guitar Teachers) Tutor, I'm also a certified Life Coach and Certified Neuro-Linguistic Programming (NLP) Practitioner, so you can be sure of a flexible and sympathetic approach, using advanced techniques to accelerate your progress. </p>
 <p><h4>
 Naturally, I am fully DBS and CRB safety-checked and I am cleared to work with all children and adults, so you have complete peace of mind.</h4>
 </p>
 <p> </p>
+<p>   </p>
 <p><h3>Steve Holford talks about working with me:</h3></p>
+<p> </p>
 <p>   </p>
 <iframe width="640" height="360" src="https://www.youtube.com/embed/yfoVmBzlQ5E?rel=0&amp;controls=0" frameborder="0" allowfullscreen></iframe>
 <p>
 <h4>